 Here in Texas, we rarely get snow.

-Science projects with fake snow
+Science projects with instant snow

 - Illustrate the difference between a physical and chemical reaction: after showing your student how the snow absorbs water, let the water evaporate for a few days.
 The snow powder is the same stuff you started with.